Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your AC to work, it won’t switch on.

 The most important step is ensuring it’s set to “cool” and not “heat.”
 Otherwise your air conditioner might not start running.
-Or you may have warm air moving from vents since the furnace is on instead.
+You may also have warm air moving from vents since the furnace is on instead.

 If you rely on a regular thermostat: